railson-ferreira/scrollable_list_tab_scroller/README.md

 Customizable Flutter widget which synchronize ScrollView with PageView as tabs.

-Create a custom page view as tabs which synchronize with inner ScrollView.
-The page view follows the index of scroll view and vice-versa.
+Create custom tabs which synchronize with inner ScrollView.
+The tabs follow the index of scroll view and vice-versa.

 ![Demo](https://media.giphy.com/media/EVBb61Y6XgbRMmhaqU/giphy.gif)